MetLife profit rises marginally on investment gains, strong underwriting

 The insurer holds a book of derivatives to hedge against the risk of market swings.
 Such gains do not indicate the actual performance of the company, but reflect the effect of accounting rules, an issue that has occurred in some previous quarters.

-Analysts on average had expected a profit of $1.52 per share, according to Refinitiv IBES data.
-But it was not immediately clear if the numbers were comparable.

-(Reporting by Noor Zainab Hussain in Bengaluru, Alwyn Scott in New York and Suzanne Barlyn in Washington Crossing, Pennsylvania; Editing by Aditya Soni)
+(Reporting by Noor Zainab Hussain in Bengaluru, Alwyn Scott in New York and Suzanne Barlyn in Washington Crossing, Pennsylvania; Editing by Aditya Soni and Bill Berkrot)

 ((noor.hussain@thomsonreuters.com; Within U.S. +1 646 223 8780; Outside U.S. +91 80 6182 2663 or +91 80 3796 2663 ;))